Pleaes note: Due to the COVID-19 pandemic, FirstEnergy has suspended STEM Grant program for the 2020-2021 school year.

 - Routine responsibilities of the educator submitting the proposal

 Applications are reviewed, evaluated and recommended by the FirstEnergy Education Advisory Council.
 Upon completion of the projects, recipients will be asked to provide a written summary with samples of class work.
 Photographs are suggested, but not required.

 How do I apply?

-The Science, Technology, Engineering and Mathematics Classroom Grant application can be downloaded and completed electronically.
+Once the Science, Technology, Engineering and Mathematics Classroom Grant application is available, it will be posted to this site for electronic download.
 To view and print the application form, you will need Adobe Acrobat Reader.
 Click here to download this free software.

 Once you have entered all the required information:

 - Print out the completed application